Elmer Román: Military career

-Román's military career began in the United States Marine Corps in 1991.
+Román's military career began enlisting in the United States Marine Corps in 1991.
 Was Platoon Sergeant with the 4th Light Armored Reconnaissance Battalion, he later graduated from the United States Marine Corps Officer Candidates School at Marine Corps Base Quantico.
 After serving active duty in the Marines, he transitioned to the United States Navy Reserve where he became Deputy Director in the Naval Surface Warfare Center Dahlgren Division.

 In the Navy Reserve, Román was an Engineering Duty Officer, then Director of Joint Capability Technology Demonstration, and Commanding Officer in naval salvage and diving operations.
 He participated in the recovery operations for USS John S. McCain and USS Fitzgerald following their collisions in 2017.
 Román commanded the Office of Naval Research (ONR) Science & Technology (S&T) 204 unit.
 He also serves in the Naval Sea Systems Command (NAVSEA) as the Diving, Heavy Lift, and Salvage Mentor Group Lead and has completed three tours as a Commanding Officer.
 Román's military service also includes participation in Operation Iraqi Freedom in 2009.
 In 2025 Elmer Román was appointed Assistant Secretary of the Navy for Energy, Installations and Environment.